Facebook Instagram Pinterest

 From Spitzkoppe, expect to take at least 4 hours to drive to Ijaba Lodge.

-That’s why I strongly encourage you to stay outside of the national park, like at Ijaba Lodge Buschfeld, which in Namibia is like a block away, but in reality is about 1 hour from the Anderson Gate of Etosha National Park.
+That’s why I strongly encourage you to stay outside of the national park, like at Ijaba Lodge Buschfeld, which is about 1 hour from the Anderson Gate of Etosha National Park.
+Basically the Namibia equivalent of one block.
 (Read my tips on driving in Namibia if you are still confused why an hour is nothing.)

 Night safari in Namibia